 Welcome to the Scottish Norwegian Society website.
 You can also find us by clicking here...Facebook...

-The society reached it's 75th year in 2016.
-Our beginnings go back to 1941 when Norwegians exiles and refugees were hosted in and around Dumfries, Scotland.
+A bit of history... the beginnings go back to 1941 when Norwegian exiles and refugees were hosted in and around Dumfries, Scotland.
 There and elsewhere in the UK they trained as soldiers and saboteurs during the second world war.

 The Scottish Norwegian Society (Glasgow), formed in 1943, is the only surviving Glasgow branch of that original Society.
 In 2016, we marked the 75th anniversary with a special Dinner... and may also for our 80th anniversay next year... dokeep cheking the website and Facebook for updates.
 We also had a special service on the 18th October 2015 in St Michael's Church to celebrate 75 years of Friendship between the citizens of Dumfries and Norway.
 Later that afternoon, a visit to Troqueer Cemetery was made where many of the Norwegians who died in Dumfries were laid to rest.
 The Facebook page "Scottish Norwegian Connections" continue the link with Norway.

 Click on the links on the sidebar to read what else we are up to in the SNS.

 Scottish Norwegian Society (Glasgow)